apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

     initiated a single sign-on session.

 -   failed login: return to /login as a credential requestor.
-It is RECOMMENDED in this case that the CAS server display an error message be displayed to the user describing why login failed (e.g. bad password, locked account, etc.), and if appropriate, provide an opportunity for the user to attempt to login again.
+It is RECOMMENDED in this case that the CAS server display an error message to the user describing why login failed (e.g. bad password, locked account, etc.), and if appropriate, provide an opportunity for the user to attempt to login again.

 <a name="head2.3"/>